spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-gift-cards-feature.md

 When you finish the [Setup Behaviour](#install-the-required-modules-using-composer) step, make sure the following:
 * The `NoPayment01` state machine is activated successfully.
 * When using a gift card to cover an entire order, the configured order state machine is used—for example, `Nopayment01`.
-* You can't use denylisted payment methods when using a gift card.
+* You can't use denied payment methods when using a gift card.
 * In the Back office, on the order details page, you see the gift cards used in the order.

 {% endinfo_block %}